olivares-j/Kalkayotl/README.md

 5. Install Kalkayotl:

-Once you have successfully installed PyMC3 move to the Kalkayotl directory (the one you forked, cloned, or downloaded in step 1) and type:
+Once you have successfully installed PyMC move to the Kalkayotl directory (the one you forked, cloned, or downloaded in step 1) and type:

 ```
-pip install dist/Kalkayotl-1.1.tar.gz
+pip install dist/Kalkayotl-X.x.tar.gz
 ```

 Test the installation by running